 A Garden Grows In Durham

 Patients with eating disorders often struggle with perfectionism, comparisons with peers, and a diminished sense of self-worth — which, in turn, hinder the creative process and a person’s ability to interact authentically with the world.
-Working together in art therapy groups, patients form a creative community where they are empowered to overcome and share their struggles.
+Working together in expressive arts groups, patients form a creative community where they are empowered to overcome and share their struggles.

-Our most recent community-building creative project in art therapy has been planting and caring for an herb and flower garden.
+The most recent community-building creative project at Veritas Collaborative in expressive arts has been planting and caring for an herb and flower garden.
 As warmer weather approached this spring, patients planted a variety of flowers and herbs — snapdragons, marigolds, ipomoea, licorice plants, thyme, rosemary, and more.
-Group members discussed the importance of the plants’ root systems and witnessed the flowers reaching towards the sun as a symbol of hope.
+Group members discussed the importance of the plant’s root systems and witnessed the flowers reaching toward the sun as a symbol of hope.
 Every day the patients take turns watering the plants, observing the unique quality of each flower, and learning how the plants coexist in a mutually beneficial environment.

 The thyme, rosemary, oregano, and mint grown in the herb garden are used in culinary groups to teach patients about the use of dried and fresh herbs in cooking.
-Anna McClintock, our Sous Chef, provides information about each herb and gives the patients the opportunity to smell, touch, and identify the similarities and differences.
+Veritas staff provide information about each herb and give patients the opportunity to smell, touch, and identify the similarities and differences.
 This often provokes positive sensory memories about holidays, nature, and the farmers market.
 The lavender grown in the herb garden is used to promote discussions about self-soothing and relaxation.

 When the plants are hydrated, nourished, and cared for by the patients, the flowers and herbs thrive individually and together, making them an evolving visual metaphor.